 Perform the required operations to get the data you want to use in the chart.

-After getting the required query results, go to Additional tools → Charts → Diagrams → Bipartite Chord Diagram.
+After getting the required query results, click the gear icon on the toolbar and select Charts → Diagrams → Bipartite Chord Diagram.

 Drag the required columns to their corresponding fields.
 This chart requires you to select the following fields:

 Required field Description Data type Source Source values of the relationships to be defined in the diagram.
 These values are represented in the left part of the diagram.
 Any type but json Target Target values of the relationships to be defined in the diagram.
 These values are represented in the right part of the diagram.
 Any type but json Value Choose the numeric field you want to use to define the proportion of each of the resulting connections. float, integer, duration

 The bipartite chord diagram is displayed.

 Affinity vs Bipartite

 Even though these two diagrams look very similar, they have a major difference.
 While the Bipartite establishes relations between the elements of two different columns, the Affinity establishes relations between the elements of the same column.

 Hover over a segment in the circle to see its total number of values and highlight its relationships with other values.